aaryarao/UT_DataAnalyticsCert/README.md

 # UT_DataAnalyticsCert

-This repository showcases two of my projects completed in my data analytics certification through UT Austin.
+This repository showcases two of the projects completed in my data analytics certification through UT Austin.
 These projects demonstrate practical applications of skills in data analysis using popular tools and libraries.

 -----------------------------------------------------------------------------------------------------------------------------------